 Where a Regional Covenant exists, cities and local governments may join the GCoM directly through the Regional Covenant Secretariat or indirectly through supporting partner networks.
 In other situations, cities and local governments may join through the GCoM Secretariat.
 Supporting partner networks will work with the GCoM Secretariat or the Regional Secretariats to help them ensure efficient help desk service, active coordination, and information exchange.
 A commitment to a Regional Covenant will automatically be considered a commitment to the Global Covenant of Mayors for Climate & Energy.

-Cities and local governments formalizing a commitment to the GCoM must submit a commitment signed by an appropriately mandated official (e.g., Mayor, City Council, etc.).
+Cities and local governments formalizing a commitment to the GCoM in the USA must submit a commitment signed by an appropriately mandated official (e.g., Mayor, City Council, etc.).

 This commitment should be submitted:

-– In all other cases, to the GCoM Secretariat ([email protected]).
+– Directly to the GCoM Secretariat through the administrative helpdesk ([email protected]).

 Local governments that have made a commitment to either the Covenant of Mayors or the Compact of Mayors prior to the merger are automatically considered signatories to the Global Covenant of Mayors for Climate & Energy and the relevant Regional Covenant where one exists.
 Some adjustments to requirements can be expected as a result of the merger and will be announced in due course (see FAQs 9, 13, 14 and 15).